ELPatitoLoco/ScriptedEvents-Wiki-Clone/Home.md

 # ScriptedEvents Wiki
 Welcome to the ScriptedEvents wiki!
 This wiki covers every action and every feature of ScriptedEvents, and how they can be used to make automated and semi-automated events for your server.

+It is highly encouraged to add `!-- ADMINEVENT` at the top of your script if your script is executed as an admin event.
+This enables compatibility with CedMod's panel (Exiled version), as well as preventing the script from running automatically.
+See [this page](https://github.com/Thundermaker300/ScriptedEvents/wiki/Flags) for more information

 ## Informational Pages
 * **[Information & Syntax](https://github.com/Thundermaker300/ScriptedEvents/wiki/Information-&-Syntax)**
 * [Conditions](https://github.com/Thundermaker300/ScriptedEvents/wiki/Conditions)